How to Have the Charitable Conversation With Clients Who Are Not PhilanthropicSubmitted by American Endowment Foundation on October 24th, 2022

 Strike a Chord

-These clients may have always been fortunate and never experienced hardship or heartbreak, but we’ve all seen how lives and circumstances can change quickly.
-Initiating one conversation with clients probably won’t immediately turn these clients into generous philanthropists, but repeated discussions with them over time will strike a chord at some point in their lives when they’re subjected to an unfortunate situation with someone in their own household or a valued employee, colleague or friend, while they’re on vacation in a foreign land, or even when they see something on television or the internet.
+These clients may have always been fortunate and never experienced hardship or heartbreak, but we’ve all seen, especially recently with Covid, Ukraine, and natural disasters, how lives and circumstances can change quickly.
+Initiating one conversation with clients probably won’t immediately turn these clients into generous philanthropists, but repeated discussions with them over time will strike a chord at some point in their lives.
+This may be when they’re subjected to an unfortunate situation with someone in their own household or a valued employee, colleague or friend, while they’re on vacation in a foreign land, or even when they see something on television or the internet.

 But the question remains, how do you engage in the charitable conversation with clients who aren’t philanthropic and may have:

 - Worked hard at building their own businesses and haven’t had time to think about how to support nonprofits

 - Never wanted to spend time thinking about what to do with their wealth after their death

 - Expressed a desire to avoid paying many taxes and leaving much money to heirs

 - Stated that they really don’t care what happens to their money when they’re no longer living